Mount Liamuiga Hike

 Go challenge old Mt.
 Misery itself.

-Time: 5 hours to the rim and back.
-Length: about 1-3/4 miles each way.
-Difficulty: 3-4.
-Trailhead: Hikes usually begin at the 1,500-foot level at the point where the road ends in Belmont Estates.
+The hike up Mount Liamuiga is hours to the rim and back.
+The distance is about 1-3/4 miles each way and the climb does take some effort.
+Hikes usually begin at the 1,500-foot level at the point where the road ends in Belmont Estates.

 This is St. Kitts' toughest hike, requiring a minimum of a half-day to reach the crater lip at 2,700 feet, as high as you can hike on the trail since Hurricane Hugo.

 The volcano is almost inactive, although rumbles on occasion and belches sulfur.
-Once easily spoken of as Mt.
-Misery, Mt.
-Liamuiga's new name is the Carib term for "fertile isle."
+Once easily spoken of as Mount Misery, Mount Liamuiga's new name is the Carib term for "fertile isle."
 It's pronounced "Lee-A-mwee-ga," most easily said if one has been drinking Carib beer.

 Because of its circular route, the volcano hike takes you half-way around the island.
 In the rain forest here you'll see trees that tower 100 feet high, mostly virgin growth without any introduced species, such as bamboo.